djcooke/compendium/_potd_151_enemies/devilet.md

     probably the safest option as you avoid all damage'
   - 'Some people prefer to disengage during Ice Spikes and stun/interrupt Void Blizzard.
-Make sure to disengage again quickly, but you will probably still get one autoattack in and take Ice Spikes damage.'
+Make sure to disengage again quickly, but you will probably still get one auto-attack in and take Ice Spikes damage.'
   - 'Can be slowed if transfigured via Pomander of Witching'
 job_specifics:
   GNB: